mig-gonz/Movie-MERN/README.md

 - "typescript": "^5.1.3"
 - "web-vitals": "^2.1.4"

-After forking and cloning this application, please ensure that you have installed all the dependencies.
+After forking and cloning this repo, please ensure that you have installed all the dependencies.
 Make sure you are in the root directory at the package.json level, then run:

 ```
 npm i